vavecafe/vavecafe/docs/getting-started/ai-for-kids.md

 ---

-By escaping `<vps_hostname>` as shown, the MDX parser will treat it as literal text rather than a JSX element, and the build error should be resolved.
+By escaping as shown, the MDX parser will treat it as literal text rather than a JSX element, and the build error should be resolved.
 Commit these changes, and your GitHub Action should pass without MDX errors.